Skip to main content

 Overview

 This guide will walk you through the steps to export metrics from your application into the Cloud Platform Prometheus.
-By exporting these metrics into Prometheus you can create useful observability tools like Grafana dashboards and triggered alerts on things like crashing pods and failed deployments.
+By exporting these metrics into Prometheus, you can create useful observability tools like Grafana dashboards and triggered alerts on things like crashing pods and failed deployments.
 To do that, Prometheus needs to be able to scrape data from a /metrics endpoint, which is created by a Prometheus client library.
-Once you have a /metrics endpoint you can create a ServiceMonitor to connect the Cloud Platform Prometheus to your endpoint and store data for querying.
+Once you have a /metrics endpoint, you can create a ServiceMonitor to connect the Cloud Platform Prometheus to your endpoint and store data for querying.

 The example application in this document will be the Ruby reference app, utilising the Ruby prometheus-client gem.
-If you’re following along in another language, Prometheus offers a several client libraries to get you started.
-At the end you should have a working /metrics endpoint that displays your site’s response time, which we can use to query the application latency in the Cloud Platform Prometheus.
+If you’re following along in another language, Prometheus offers several client libraries to get you started.
+At the end, you should have a working /metrics endpoint that displays your site’s response time, which we can use to query the application latency in the Cloud Platform Prometheus.

-The application latency metric is quite basic but our intention is to get you started.
+The application latency metric is quite basic, but our intention is to get you started.

 Assumptions

-To keep this document short we will assume you already have an application up and running in a namespace on the Cloud Platform, if not, please see Deploying a multi-container application to the Cloud Platform.
+To keep this document short, we will assume you already have an application up and running in a namespace on the Cloud Platform, if not, please see Deploying a multi-container application to the Cloud Platform.

 Note: make sure your container has the correct timezone see see here